openziti/ziti-console/docker-images/ziti-console-assets/README.md

 ## Deploy

-[Link to console deployment guide](https://openziti.io/docs/guides/deployments/docker/console) shows how enable the console in the controller image.
+[Here's a link to the console deployment guide](https://openziti.io/docs/guides/deployments/docker/console) that shows how to enable the console in the controller image.

 ## Build